ehn-dcc-development/hcert-kotlin/README.md

 Version 1.2.0:
  - Split faulty implementations, sample data, to separate artifact: `ehn.techiop.hcert:hcert-kotlin-jvmdatagen`
+ - Add option to get a data class with "nice" names when validating in JS (equivalent to JVM)

 Version 1.1.0:
  - Try to parse as many dates and datetimes as possible